bennettslin/yearlings_bobtail_app/accessibility-notes.md

     * "Enter" and Left and Right arrow keys are shown.
     * When "Enter" is pressed:
         * Toggle between play and pause.
-    * When Left and Right arrows are pressed:
+    * When Left or Right arrows are pressed:
         * Toggle through "continue to next," "pause after song," "repeat song"

 * When songs section is accessed: